-The objective of the work during the 2002 hurricane season, primarily in FY2002, is to conduct initial instrument and flight plan tests.
-The effort will culminate in a coordinated campaign in the 2003 or 2004 hurricane season of coincident airborne in situ and remote sensing measurements, together with air-deployed drifting buoys and floats from AFRC WC-130 or other contract aircraft.
-The airborne measurements will be conducted with the two NOAA WP-3Ds, equipped with radome and nose-boom mounted turbulence packages for direct measurement via eddy correlation methods of momentum, heat and moisture fluxes.
-Other onboard measurements include the University of Massachusetts (UMASS) scatterometers (SCSCAT/KSCAT) with improved horizontal resolution at 15 m and coherency to obtain the ABL wind profiles.
-A Particle Measurement System (PMS) will be used to measure spray droplet size distribution down to flight levels of 200 ft (60 m) in the rain-free, high-wind ABL.
-The surface-wind measurements will be supplemented with QuickSCAT and TRMM imagery.
+The objective of the work during the 2003 hurricane season is to conduct detailed measurements of the hurricane boundary layer, air-sea interface and ocean mixed layer using coincident airborne in-situ and remote sensing measurements, together with air-deployed drifting buoys and floats from AFRC WC-130J or other contract aircraft.
+The airborne turbulence measurements will be conducted with the two NOAA WP-3Ds, equipped with the Friehe radome-mounted gust probe.
+The lower WP-3D will also fly the NOAA/Field Research Division BAT (Best Atmomspheric Turbulence) probe mounted on the nose-boom for direct measurement methods of momentum, heat and moisture fluxes via eddy correlation.
+Complementary vapor flux measurements will be provided by the NOAA/OAR, University of Miami/RSMAS Licor vapor flux package and the NOAA/AOC fast respnse hygrometer.
+Other instrumentation systems include the HRD and AOC Stepped Frequency Microwave Radiometers (SFMRs) for bulk surface wind and rain estimation, University of Massachusetts (UMASS) IWRAP system consisting of range-gated CSCAT/KSCAT scatterometers operating alternately in scatterometer and Doppler mode for simultaneous surface wind and boundary layer wind profile retrieval with a range resolution of 15-30 m.
+A new particle spectrometer will be used to measure spray droplet size distribution down to flight levels of 200 ft (60 m) in the rain-free, high-wind ABL.
+Spray flux measurements will be obtained from the University of Washington/ Applied Physics Lab Particle Density Analyzer (PDA).